zheng-chai/zheng-chai.github.io/_pages/about.md

   - /about.html
 ---

-I am a CS Ph.D. candidate at [George Mason University](https://www2.gmu.edu/), where I am supervised by [Prof. Yue Cheng](https://cs.gmu.edu/~yuecheng/).
+I am a CS Ph.D. student at [University of Virginia](https://www.virginia.edu/), where I am supervised by [Prof. Yue Cheng](https://cs.gmu.edu/~yuecheng/).
+Prior to joining the University of Virginia, I was a CS Ph.D. candidate at [George Mason University](https://www2.gmu.edu/),

 My research interests are distributed machine learning systems, federated learning, high-performance computing.
 Specifically, my current research focuses on using serverless computing to expedite the training of graph neural network (GNN) without compromising performance.